tobsan/tobsan.se/about.md

 # What I do

-I work as a software engineer, mostly with embedded programming, doing [Yocto](https://yoctoproject.org) stuff most of the time during the days.
+I work as a software engineer, mostly with embedded programming.
 I have a master's degree in computer science from the [University of Gothenburg](https://gu.se).
 During my studies I also worked full-time with various students' union assignments.